wp-plugins/bookingcom-properties-on-map/readme.txt

 = Which WP version is the plugin compatible with ? =

-The plugin will work from WP ver 3.0 onwards.
+The plugin will work from WP version 3.0 onwards.

 = Have you other products for wordpress to sell properties online ? =